kudulab/dojo/README.md

   -preserve-env-to-all string

   -print-logs string
       	Decide when to print the logs of non-default containers.
 Possible values: always, failure (default), never.
 Only for driver: docker-compose
+  -print-logs-target string
+      	Decide where to print the logs of non-default containers.
+Possible values: console (default, stderr), file.
+Only for driver: docker-compose
   -remove-containers string
     	Set to true if you want to not remove docker containers.
 Default: true -rm string